-Kevin Pietersen becomes first overseas player to deliver MAK Pataudi Lecture: Full text of his speech
+Kevin Pietersen bats for Test cricket in MAK Pataudi Memorial Lecture: Full text of his speech

 I heard about him back in Durban in darker times.
 And I heard about him in England where, above all, he was renowned as a man who believed in fulfilling cricket’s potential to entertain.
 Which is why he has always been a hero of mine as we clearly shared an approach and a philosophy towards this great game.

-Although I’m not sure I would have felt quite as confident marching down the wicket in a test match with the use of only a single eye.
+Although I’m not sure I would have felt quite as confident marching down the wicket in a Test match with the use of only a single eye.
 I suggest that we should double his average to get a feel for how this man’s talent would have played out with double the vision.

 And I propose that as a man who understood this game’s power to unite and spread joy he would share my enormous sense of excitement and optimism in addressing these words to one particular group of people in this room.